 Note: These aren’t in use on all of the websites we studied, but they are being adopted by more and more companies when compared to our previous research.
 As always, we recommend testing extensively before applying any of these features across your eCommerce website.

-7. Show Savings Amount
+6. Show Savings Amount

-Similarly, we’re seeing more sites also include the specific savings amount (either in percentage or dollars and cents) for sale items on the category page.
-This takes the previous feature one step further, making it incredibly obvious what kind of deal the shopper is getting.
+Shoppers love a good bargain, and our studied eCommerce sites are responding.
+We’re seeing more sites include the specific savings amount (in percentage and/or dollars and cents) for sale items on the category page.
+This makes it incredibly obvious what kind of deal the shopper is getting — and can push window shoppers to convert for fear of missing out.

-8. Return to Vertical Position
+7. Return to Vertical Position

 In addition to saving filters when customers go back and forth between product and category pages, today’s best eCommerce sites are also saving the vertical position of the user on the category page itself.
-This prevents user frustration in having to find their previous browsing position from the top of the page, especially on longer category pages with lots of product listings.

 Right now, this feature is commonly found on top online retailer sites — but it’s not as common in general among all online stores.
-We’d recommend implementing it to give your site a competitive advantage in 2023.
+We’d recommend implementing it to give your site a competitive advantage in 2024.

 Build Your Category Page Strategy With Our Complete Best in Class Report